txtatech/forthttp/README.md

 Embedded Systems: While the server can't run directly on an embedded system, it can interface with them through the API.
 This could be used to control and manage embedded systems remotely.

-As you can see, our server has the potential to be a versatile tool in a number of different settings.
-We're excited to see what you'll do with it!

 ## Security Considerations:

 This application utilizes JavaScript execution, which inherently opens up potential security risks if not properly managed.
 JavaScript payloads received from untrusted sources should be thoroughly inspected and sanitized before execution to prevent any form of malicious behavior such as cross-site scripting (XSS) or remote code execution (RCE).